 If an apple a day keeps the doctor away, what will an apple smoothie protect you from?
 Or a whole, fresh baked apple pie?
 Or a cider or two?

-It’s apple harvest season in The County.
-We’ve peeled, sliced, diced, chopped, chomped, baked, cooked, juiced and brewed our way through the versatile fruit to get to the, ahem, core of everything apples in The County?
+Although harvest season lands in September, many of our apple-growers and cider-makers are open year round.
+We’ve peeled, sliced, diced, chopped, chomped, baked, cooked, juiced and brewed our way through the versatile fruit to get to the, ahem, core of everything apples in The County.